 The Breach in the Dam

 Do you have incontinence or prolapse?
 One of the fundamental contributors to prolapse/incontinence is an increase in the size of the genital hiatus.
 Did you know you can decrease the size of your genital hiatus by 50% without surgery?
 If you don’t know what your genital hiatus is, it’s an approximate quantification of pelvic muscle function by measuring the distance between the urethra and the anal opening.
-The genial hiatus (i.e. the muscles surrounding and interweaving the vagina, urethra, and rectum) is essential for normal sexual, bladder, and bowel function and you can learn more about it here (blog post illustrating the genital hiatus) and here (ACOG patient education brochure on prolapse).
+The genial hiatus (i.e. the muscles surrounding and interweaving the vagina, urethra, and rectum) is essential for normal sexual, bladder, and bowel function and you can learn more about in my post The Genital Hiatus: What It is and Why You Should Care and here (ACOG patient education brochure on prolapse).

 Incontinence of urine, gas, and stool affect half of all women at some point in their lives, and is especially common after pregnancy, whether delivery occurs by vaginal birth or c-section.
 C-section does not prevent incontinence.